deagwon97/start-kotlin-spring-boot/README.md

 # ./grandlew bootRun
 ```

-Or If you want to use gradle debugger, do this.
+Or, if you want to use gradle extention debugger, do this.
 1. click GADLE plugin on left side bar.
-2. click Tasks > application bootRun
+2. click Tasks > application > bootRun

 but, you have to do run console `./grandlew bootRun` first once.